TonyNovak.com

-1. Avoid changing health insurance companies if you have a serious medical condition.
-Instead, contact your current insurer directly to ask about “continuation of coverage” options.
-Don' t assume that the current group insurance carrier does not have an option that would work for you.
-Almost every health insurance company offers some type of individual conversion option from group plans when coverage is not available under the law known as COBRA.
+1. Try to avoid changing health insurance companies if you have a serious medical condition.
+Instead, contact your current insurer directly to ask about “continuation of coverage” options1.
+Some health plans offer a type of individual conversion option from group plans when coverage is not available.
+The health plans of larger companies are required to offer this option under the law known as COBRA.
+More information about COBRA is available on the web site www.cobraplan.com2.
 Insurance companies that issue individual policies are generally not required to immediately pay for the cost of treating pre-existing medical conditions.
 If you have serious medical conditions and must change health insurance companies, then learn about the state-mandate or assigned risk health plan in your state.
-These are listed on a state-by-state basis at FreedomBenefits.net.
+These are listed on a state-by-state basis on state-specific web pages at FreedomBenefits.net.

 4. Combine online technology with personal professional support.
-Health plans change on a month-to-month basis now during the implementation period for federal and state reform laws.
-Online pricing and enrollment is great, but check your options manually with a knowledgeable adviser.
-One Web site user, for example, was told that she was not eligible for coverage with one of the nation' s largest health plans last week and after a our brief phone conversation and follow-up e-mail, we determined that a change in her state' s insurance laws makes her eligible this week.
+Health plans change every month now during the implementation of federal and state insurance reforms.
+The simple question ""What are my health insurance coverage options?" actually has quite a complex answer.
+Online pricing and enrollment technology is much improved since the beginning of online insurance exchanges, but you will still gain valuable information and tips if you check your options manually with a knowledgeable insurance adviser affiliated with the exchange.
 Professional input is especially important if you have a pre-existing medical condition.
 You can avoid being declined for coverage by learning, in advance, the details of each insurance company' s medical eligibility criteria as it pertains to your specific medical situation.
 This detail is not yet available through automated insurance resources.
+My firm is affiliated with agents that operate the nationwide service called "Members Insurance Exchange" and separately offers consumer advice not affiliated with any insurance exchange through a service called "OnlineNavigator".
+Both services offer expanded personal professional help at no additional cost to the consumer.

-5. Choose major medical insurance and avoid the mini-meds whenever possible.
-Popular "scheduled benefit" policies, sometimes known as mini-med plans, should not be your first choice, regardless of how attractive the benefits look in advance.
-In the event of a serious medical problem you will appreciate the better protection offered by major medical insurance.
+5. Choose major medical insurance and avoid the mini-med policies whenever possible.
+Highly popular scheduled benefit policies like Core Health Insurance, sometimes known as "mini-med plans", should not be your first choice, regardless of how attractive the benefits look in advance.
+These policies do not provide the "minimal essential benefits" as defined and required under Obamacare.
+In the event of a serious medical problem you will appreciate the better protection offered by a major medical insurance policy.

 6. Take a separate policy if you travel outside the U.S. Most U.S. plans provide weak foreign travel benefits and most worldwide plans provide weak coverage in the U.S. so it is best to carry separate plans tailored to your travel schedule.
 Short term international policies are inexpensive and designed to include features like translation services that relieve typical stresses when medical treatment is necessary while away from home.

 8. Pay for several months of coverage at once whenever possible.
-Quarterly or semi-annual billing is less expensive than month-to-month billing.
-Since most plans accept credit cards, it even makes financial sense to “charge it” at a lower premium rate and then pay off your own credit card over a few months.
+Quarterly or semi-annual billing is often a little less expensive than month-to-month billing3.
+Since most health plans accept credit cards, it even makes financial sense to “charge it” at a lower premium rate and then pay off your own credit card over a few months.
 The savings in insurance cost will be more than the credit card finance charges.
 Be aware that a few health insurance plans do not issue refunds if you cancel before the end of the period of paid coverage.

 10. Use a Health Savings Account.
 Pay for out-of-pocket expenses with tax-deductible money.
-Health Savings Accounts require a specific type of high deductible insurance.
-Once enrolled in the insurance, there are typically no additional costs to set up an account.
+Health Savings Accounts (HSA) require a specific type of qualifying high deductible insurance; this will be shown clearly when you are shopping for coverage.
+Once enrolled in the qualifying insurance, there are typically no additional costs to set up a HSA account.
 More information on Health Savings Accounts can be found at HealthSavingsAccount-HSA.com.

 Related topics: